-Amitabha and Guanyin are not only the focus of devotion for practitioners of Pure Land Buddhism, they are also exemplars for the community.
-Just as Amitabha, the Buddha of blissful light, made forty-eight vows aimed at alleviating the suffering and aiding the spiritual progression of all sentient beings, Pure Land Buddhists are expected to make similar vows.
+Amitabha and Guanyin are not only the focus of devotion for practitioners of Pure Land Buddhism; they are also exemplars for the community.
+Just as Amitabha, the Buddha of Infinite Light, made 48 vows aimed at alleviating the suffering and aiding the spiritual progression of all sentient beings, Pure Land Buddhists are expected to make similar vows.
 In fact, displaying such karuna, or compassion, is one of the primary signs that a person has gained the absolute faith necessary for rebirth in Sukhavati.

 Pure Land Buddhists express their compassion in many ways.
 One of the most basic has been to become a vegetarian, a practice expected of all who have taken the bodhisattva vows.
 Even those who have not yet taken the vow of strict vegetarianism gain merit through partaking in the feast that, in America, inevitably follows the weekly session of recitation every Sunday at most temples.
 As anyone who has sampled the delicacies prepared for these feasts can attest, maintaining a vegetarian diet is regarded as an act of compassion, not asceticism.
 An extension of vegetarianism is the practice of releasing animals, birds or aquatic life otherwise destined for the butcher’s block or a life of captivity.
 The International Buddhist Association in El Cerrito, California, for instance, has set free more than 250,000 fish, crabs, frogs, turtles, and pigeons.